 If you’ve ever imagined what it’s like to write a TV show,

-you might think the finished produced matches the initial creative vision of
+you might think the finished product matches the initial creative vision of

 the visionaries behind the scenes.
 In reality, though, things are very

 can mean that the TV show you watch on screen bears little resemblance to its

 original form.
 Sometimes, these changes are for the worse, but often they can